Chapter 13 Bankruptcy

 Another thing to be aware of after Chapter 13 is reaffirmed debt.
 Your repayment plan may have included debts that you agreed to pay normally in spite of your bankruptcy.
 If this is the case, you’ll still have those payments until they’re fully paid off, as they are not discharged at the end of your bankruptcy.

-Chapter 13 is a longer process than Chapter 7 bankruptcy, and credit scores begin to rebound after the date of filing, not the date of discharge.
-This means you’re likely to see a higher score coming out of bankruptcy with this type of filing.
+Chapter 13 is a longer process than Chapter 7 bankruptcy, and credit scores begin to rebound after the filing date, not the discharge date.
+This means you’re likely to experience a higher credit score as you emerge from bankruptcy with this type of filing.

 Steps To Rebuilding